codedownio/sandwich/sandwich-site/docs/intro.md

 Let's run this test from the command line, using the [Terminal UI interface](/docs/formatters/tui).
 This will allow us to move around and examine the tests.
 In particular, we can examine the failure and log message in the subtraction tests.

-Since we used `runSandwichWithCommandLineArgs`, we can pass flags to control the formatter:
+Since we used [runSandwichWithCommandLineArgs](http://hackage.haskell.org/package/sandwich/docs/Test-Sandwich.html#v:runSandwichWithCommandLineArgs), we can pass flags to control the formatter:

 ```bash
 ~/sandwich> stack run basic -- --tui